-- 4.4.1 A student may in extenuating circumstances postpone sitting for an examination in cases such as illness or any other reason such as death of spouse, parent and child, provided that it has been substantiated in writing by an authorized medical practitioner or any organ recognized by the law - 4.4.1 Any student who fails to sit for normal examinations can sit for SPECIAL examinations after the submission of special examination request form stating the reasons before the examination period elapses.
-A 'Special Examination Request Form' shall be used in submitting the request. - 4.4.3 All requests to sit for special examinations shall be presented to the Faculty Deans who will channel them to the Deputy Vice Chancellor for Academic Affairs, and that the DVCAA has approved the reason. - 4.4.4 When a student is allowed to sit for special examinations, she/he shall be considered to be attempting the examination for the first time, and shall be accorded all of the rights provided in the examination regulations. - 4.4.5 All students planning to sit for special examination shall register with the respective Deans of faculties and pay a special examination fee, which is Tsh.
-40,000/ prior to the examinations. - 4.4.6 If a student fails the special examination, no supplementary examination shall be issued instead the course shall be carried- over.
+- 4.4.1 A student may in extenuating circumstances postpone sitting for an examination in cases such as illness or any other reason such as death of spouse, parent and child, provided that it has been substantiated in writing by an authorized medical practitioner or any organ recognized by the law. - 4.4.2 Any student who fails to sit for normal examinations due to the reasons stipulated in section 4.4.1can sit for SPECIAL examinations after the submission of special examination request form stating the reasons with attachments of evidence during the examination period.
+A 'Special Examination Request Form' shall be submitted to the Dean of the Faculty.
+Non payment of tuition fee is not an acceptable reason to do Special examination. - 4.4.3.
+All requests to sit for special examinations shall be presented to the Faculty Deans who will present them to the Senate for approval.
+After the Senate DVCAA will inform a students in writing of the acceptance. - 4.4.4 .When a student is allowed to sit for special examinations, she/he shall be considered to be attempting the examination for the first time, and shall be accorded all of the rights provided in the examination regulations.

+- 4.4.5 All students planning to sit for special examination shall register with the respective Deans of faculties and pay a special examination fee, which is Tsh.
+100,000/ prior to the examinations. - 4.4.6 If a student fails the special examination, no supplementary examination shall be issued instead the course shall be carried- over.

-4.5 Examination Irregularities
+4.4 Examination Irregularities

-- 4.5.1 Inappropriate conduct by a student concerning final examinations impairs academic integrity, and therefore, will subject the offending student to expulsion.
+- 4.4.1 Inappropriate conduct by a student concerning final examinations impairs academic integrity, and therefore, will subject the offending student to expulsion.
 Such examination irregularities include but are not limited to: - i.
 Viewing examination questions prior to sitting for the exams. - ii.
 Possessing of unauthorized material in the examination room. - iii.
 Attempting an examination before being authorized. - iv.
 Attempting to copy or referring to unauthorized materials in the examination room. - v.
 Reading another student's answers. - vi.
 Communication with other students verbally or through other means, during the examination without permission from the invigilator. - vii.
 Permitting another student to copy from or use one's paper. - viii.
 Obtaining, or endeavouring to obtain, assistance from any other student directly or indirectly or endeavoring to give assistance to any other student. - ix.
 Removing examination answer books/sheets from the examination room. - x.
 Continuing the exam after being ordered to stop. - xi.
 Failing to comply with examination rules, regulations or directions given by an invigilator. - xii.
 Destroying or attempting to destroy evidence relating to any suspected irregularity. - xiii.
 Any other action which might be noted by invigilators

-4.6 Handling examination irregularities
+4.5 Handling examination irregularities